lacchain/eosio-network/README.md

 # About EOSIO

-EOSIO is an open-source software that enables users to launch highly configurable blockchain networks on which developers and entrepreneurs can run highly performant blockchain applications.
+EOSIO is an open-source software that enables communities to launch highly configurable blockchain networks on which developers and entrepreneurs can run very performant applications.
 [EOSIO](https://eos.io/) was created in 2018 and is maintained by [Block One](https://block.one/).
 Learn more about the [EOSIO protocol for LACChain](https://latamlink.io/docs/eosio).

 # LACChain EOSIO Testnet Node Installation